OCEAN-215-2024/lesson11_video_demo/README.md

 # Lesson \#11: Coding demo
-Code and data file to follow along with the Lesson 11 coding demo video.
+Starter code and data file to follow along with the Lesson 11 coding demo video.